Chemotherapy Game-Changer for Stage 4 Cancer

 Currently, the odds that a patient will respond to any given chemotherapy treatment are generally no better than the odds of flipping a coin.
 Chemotherapy drugs have historically been tested, dosed, and incorporated into treatment protocols based on trial-and-error approaches, resulting in a single or a range of recommended dosages based on averages from clinical studies in large populations.

 The cancer patients who continue to receive chemotherapy drugs they simply don't respond to are unnecessarily suffering through devastating side effects, all while simultaneously wasting valuable time and energy in their fight to survive against cancer.
 The good news is that recent advances in pharmacogenetic research may eliminate the randomness in chemotherapy treatment.
 Through genetic testing, specific gene expression patterns can be identified that can better predict a patient's drug response.
 These genetic indicators act to help physicians find the optimal drug or drug combination that will combat the precise tumor in a given individual with the benefit of optimal results, along with greatly reduced side effects.
 Research has shown that individual genetic differences in drug-metabolizing enzymes, transporters, receptors and other factors have been linked to significant differences in drug response, thereby affecting clinical outcomes.
 For example, a drug in identical dosages may be toxic to a person with a slower drug metabolism, or simply ineffective in a person with a much higher drug metabolism.
 A positive response might only be found in those particular individuals whose metabolism is close to the general population average in which the standard dosage protocol is based.
 In addition, genomic information can also be extracted from the cancer itself to determine which treatments will be most effective.
-Mutations of various growth regulatory genes, as well as alterations in the transcription of a large number of genes, which may lead to a tumor's possible resistance to a treatment.
+Factors such as mutations of various growth regulatory genes, as well as alterations in the transcription of a large number of genes may lead to a tumor's possible resistance to a treatment.
 Envita has been refining these techniques with great success for numerous years and we strongly believe it will soon become the standard of care in the future.

 Targeting Chemotherapy via Insulin Receptors

-Due to alterations in the mitochondria shifts toward glycolysis, cancer cells develop the ability to produce insulin with an Insulin-like Growth Factor (IGF) themselves.
+Due to alterations in the mitochondria shift toward glycolysis, cancer cells develop the ability to produce insulin with an Insulin-like Growth Factor (IGF) themselves.
 This way, a cancer cell can increase its glucose uptake and metabolism.
 The ability to produce insulin makes cancer cells different from normal cells, but there is a second abnormality to note.
 Every cell in the body has insulin receptors on the outer surface of its membrane (about 100-100,000 receptors per healthy cell).
 However, cancer cells have a much higher concentration of insulin receptors than the healthy cell.
 Various studies have shown that the amount of insulin receptors (IR) is dramatically increased in most human breast cancers as well as both ligand-dependent malignant transformations.
 The high metabolic activity of the cancer actually provides delivery methods enabling the targeting of cancer cells over the healthy ones.

 Fractionated Chemotherapy Allows for a Stronger Immune System